-- 5 glucose tablets - 170 mL of Lucozade Energy Original - 150 mL of fruit juice - 150 mL of a sugary fizzy drink (eg. non-diet cola or lemonade) Always check the label for sugar content! - Re-check your blood glucose levels after 10-15 minutes and re-treat as above if your blood glucose levels are still less than 4.0 mmol/l.
-If you are starting to feel better, eat your meal if due or have a small carbohydrate snack e.g. sandwich, fruit - If you wake up and believe you have had a night-time hypo, the best way to confirm this is to check your blood glucose levels.
+- Re-check your blood glucose levels after 10-15 minutes and re-treat as above if your blood glucose levels are still less than 4.0 mmol/L. If you are starting to feel better, eat your meal if due or have a small carbohydrate snack e.g. slice of bread or piece of fruit - If you wake up and believe you have had a night-time hypo, the best way to confirm this is to check your blood glucose levels.
 If you are having a hypo, then treat it as described above - Talk to your family and friends in advance about what could happen if your blood sugar goes low and in particular how they can help you if you have a severe hypo.
 If you have a severe hypo and are unconscious those around you will need to do the following: - do not give you anything by mouth as you may choke - place you in the recovery position - inject you with glucagon which will temporarily raise your blood glucose levels - if glucagon is not available call 112/999 immediately (112 is the emergency number for Europe.
-Please consult local authorities if residing outside Europe) - For full information about managing and avoiding day and night-time hypos, talk to your doctor or nurse at your next appointment
+Please consult local authorities if residing outside Europe) - For full information about managing and avoiding day and night-time hypos, talk to your diabetes team at your next appointment